FilipRuman/pages/src/content/docs/parser/setup.md

 fn calculate_w(x: u16, y: u16) -> Result<u16> {
     if y == 0 {
         // the same as return Err(value);
-        bail!("Can't dived by 0!");
+        bail!("Can't divide by 0!");
     }

+    // what ? does in rust:
-    // ? returns function with error if result contains it. otherwise just 'unwraps' value. let n: u16 = calculate_n().context("calculate_n - this often means... . you should create issue on github with information form this log.")?;
+    // result type: Err- immediately returns function with this error result.
+    // result type: OK- just 'unwraps' value and move on and run next piece of code. let n: u16 = calculate_n().context("calculate_n - this often means... . you should create issue on github with information from this log.")?;
     Ok(x / y * n)
 }
 fn calculate_n() -> Result<u16> {